-The value of visits at any level, of course, lies not so much in the fact of their taking place, though that can have real or symbolic importance.
+All this amounts to a very welcome trend.
+But the value of visits at any level, of course, lies not so much in the fact of their taking place, though that can have real or symbolic importance.
 It lies in the quality of the business that is done and in whether our co-operation can be sustained.
-It is therefore encouraging that in a number of areas, including finance, health and social security, there is a constructive exchange about concluding Memorranda of Understanding or other forms of agreement, which would provide a basis for continuing co-operation in specific areas.
+It is therefore encouraging that in a number of areas, including finance, health and social security, there is a constructive exchange about concluding Memoranda of Understanding or other forms of agreement, which would provide a basis for continuing co-operation in specific areas.